fly fishing dapping

 Dapping can be done with any dry fly, or even an un-weighted wet fly.
 Just pay attention to what is buzzing around the water and match the hatch.

 One thing to consider, though, is using flies that maximize buoyancy.
-Focus on foam flies and parachutes, and be sure to use proper amounts of flotant.
+Focus on foam flies and parachutes, and be sure to use proper amounts of floatant.

 What are the best fly rods for Dapping?